lmstudio-ai/venvstacks/docs/file-formats.rst

   These declared dependencies will be transitively locked when locking the layer.
   The list of requirements must be present, but is permitted to be empty.

-While there are no formal restrictions on the symbols permitted in layer names, the ``@`` symbol is used to separate the layer name from the lock version for implicitly versioned layers, so using it as part of a layer name may cause confusion when attempting to determine whether a published artifact or exported environment is using implicit lock versioning or is referring to an external version number.
+While there are no formal restrictions on the symbols permitted in layer names, it is recommended to avoid the use of any punctuation symbols other than ``_`` and ``-`` (as future releases may assign specific semantics to those symbols).
+The ``@`` symbol in particular is already used to separate the layer name from the lock version for implicitly versioned layers, so using it as part of a layer name may cause confusion when attempting to determine whether a published artifact or exported environment is using implicit lock versioning or is referring to an external version number.